-This option creates a group that automatically contains the selected layers.

-You can also create an empty group by choosing New Group (this option is available even when no layer is selected) or by clicking the New Group button at the bottom of the panel.
-In this case, the new group is automatically named "Group N" (N is a placeholder for a sequential number); of course, you can rename a layer group just as easily as you can rename a layer.
+This button creates a group that automatically contains the selected layers.
+The new group is automatically named "Group N" (N is simply a sequential number); of course, you can rename a layer group just as easily as you can rename a layer.